 Changing/Transitioning Organization Officers:

 Organizations elect and transition their officers at different times during the school year.
-New officer information must be submitted to the Student Activities Office within three weeks of any election (Univ.
+New officer information must be submitted to the Student Activities Office within the registration window (Univ.
 Regs.).
 This registration is done by filing a registration form on BoilerLink (follow the registration process outlined above).